 Landscaping over a septic drain field

-Due to potential health-hazards, drain-fields belong to the class of “limited-use” zones.
-It does not mean, however, that drain-field should look like an abandoned “no-man’s-land”.
-Just the opposite – for many reasons, drain-fields should be planted, and the only question is, which plants are suitable (and which not) for growing over the drain-fields.
+Due to potential health hazards, drain fields belong to the class of “limited-use” zones.
+It does not mean, however, that the drain field should look like an abandoned “no-man’s-land”.
+Just the opposite – for many reasons, drain fields should be planted, and the only question is, which plants are suitable (and which are not) for growing over the drain fields.

-Aesthetic reasons are probably the first coming to mind.
-In fact, the drain-field makes part of your lot and so, it should nicely fit into the overall concept of the landscape.
-For sure, if left “as-it-is”, Mother Nature will take things into her own hands, letting the drain-field to overgrown by weeds.
+Aesthetic reasons are probably the first to come to mind.
+In fact, the drain field makes part of your lot and so, it should nicely fit into the overall concept of the landscape.
+For sure, if left “as-it-is”, Mother Nature will take things into her own hands, letting the drain field to overgrown by weeds.

 Source: “Planting on your septic systems, Landscaping ideas for your drain field and tank”, GroundStone (Canada)